TristanvanLeeuwen/IP_and_Im_Lectures/discrete_ip_regularization.md

 1. Is this problem ill-posed?
 2. Compute the (pseudo-)inverse of $K$ using the SVD and compute the backward error $\|u - u^{\delta}\|_2$ for noise levels $\delta = 0.001, 0.01, 0.1$ for both scenario's; what do you notice?
 3. Compute a regularized solution using a truncated SVD for noise levels $\delta = 0.001, 0.01, 0.1$ for both scenario's.
-Manually choose the truncation paramater $k$ in each case to get the best possible solution.
+Manually choose the truncation parameter $k$ in each case to get the best possible solution.
 What do you notice here?
 4. Explain your observations by investigating what the singular vectors look like (think about the discrete Picard condition as well).

 ```{code-cell} ipython3